 What Colors Do We Use To Celebrate Advent?

-If you have attended a liturgical church you may notice that banners and lectern falls change color.
+If you have attended a liturgical church, you may notice that banners and the falls on the lecterns change color.
 The close changes are not a whim bus based on the liturgical calendar.

 During some seasons, we use white, often during Christmas and Easter.
 On some feast days, we use red, like Pentecost Sunday.
 During the prior season, the Sundays after Pentecost, we use green.